jwmullally/iscsi-target-ramdisk/README.md

 * The target OS should now be running on the initiator.

-If you want to share network/WiFi connections from the target to the initiator:
+If you want to share network/WiFi connections or other services from the target to the initiator:

 * Connect to <http://192.168.200.1> (or the DHCP assigned IP) to access the OpenWrt Admin UI and configure network routing / WiFi, etc.